Tilman Pass Trek - 20 Day

 Cloth of trekkers,

-Gloves: It is recommended to bring two pairs, a light one and a heavyweight water/windproof
+• Gloves: It is recommended to bring two pairs, a light pair and a heavyweight water/windproof pair

 Footwear Gears,

-Daypack with Rain Cover: Whether you use a porter or not, a day pack is necessary for your trekking trip in Nepal.
-Recommended daypack size is 25 to 30L with rain cover.
+• Daypack with Rain Cover: Whether you use a porter or not, a day pack is necessary for your trekking trip in Nepal.
+Recommended daypack size is 25 to 30L with a rain cover.

 Additional Accessories for Trekkers,